 Given all the hotel stays I accumulate in a year, some of the rooms and hotels end up being good, some are great, and some become memorable.
 The Hyatt Regency Kyoto created a special memory for me and would absolutely be my choice when I go back to Kyoto.
 A Park Hyatt with 70 rooms will be opening in Kyoto in the fall of 2019 and I’m sure that property will be amazing.
 It will also be a very competitive accommodation to come by, especially when it first opens.

 Even with the points and cash rates increase in Hyatt’s new program, I think the Hyatt Regency is still a good value for the hotel market in Kyoto.
 The Hyatt Regency Kyoto is an upper middle level property in Kyoto.
 It depends on what kind of property you enjoy, and what your hotel budget or Hyatt points stash allows for.
-I’d say for sure put Kyoto on your short list of places to visit in Japan and put the Hyatt Regency Kyoto at the top of that list for a memorable hotel stay.
+I’d say for sure put Kyoto on your short list of places to visit in Japan.
+I’m hoping this Hyatt Regency Kyoto, Japan review places this property at the top of your list for a memorable hotel stay.